 In this tutorial, you'll learn how to configure a production process (as outlined above) in Kentico Kontent.
 You'll create a few custom roles, set up your content workflow, and learn how it all works together.

-Custom roles require a Professional plan or higher.
+Custom roles require a Business plan or higherOpens in a new window.

 Table of contents